-Employer Contributions Employer matching contributions are deposited in the Dominion Stock Fund and are designated as nonparticipant-directed investments.
+Employer Contributions Effective January 1, 2008, Employer matching contributions are deposited in accordance with the participant s investment directions at the time the contribution is made.
+However, if the participant has not made investment directions at the time the contribution is made, Employer matching contributions will be automatically invested in the Target Retirement Fund corresponding with the participant s age (assuming retirement at age 65).
+Prior to January 1, 2008, Employer matching contributions were deposited in the Dominion Stock Fund and were designated as nonparticipant-directed investments.
 Participants may transfer 100% of the value of their nonparticipant-directed Dominion Stock Fund investments at any time.
 Upon transfer, such investments are considered participant-directed.